Chicago Fire Extinguisher Maintenance

-The laws of Chicago and Illinois require that all condominium associations and most commercial buildings have portable fire extinguishers installed throughout the common areas of the property.
 Fire code dictates the number, size and type of fire extinguishers required within a building.
 The location of the extinguishers throughout the property and the method of installation are also governed by code.

-There are multiple categories and classes of fire extinguishers in the market.
 The type of extinguisher required by code to protect an area of the building is primarily based upon the class of fire that the unit is meant to eliminate.
 For example, there are fire extinguishers designed to fight grease fires that are required within commercial kitchens.

 Fire extinguishers also differ based upon the type of "extinguishing agent" that is expelled from the unit to fight a fire.
 Examples of agents used by extinguishers are water, CO2, foam, special gasses and powdered chemicals.
 Each type of extinguisher has its own set of servicing requirements and certification schedule that must be performed by law.
-(The technicians at Connected Fire Services are licensed to service and maintain nearly all types of fire extinguishers.)

-Fortunately, condominium associations and most commercial properties will only need a single type of fire extinguisher throughout the building.
+Fortunately, most commercial properties will only need a single type of fire extinguisher throughout the building.
 Protection is provided by dry chemical fire extinguishers, which expel a fine yellow powder that smothers fires.
 Dry chemical fire extinguishers are the most common type of extinguisher and are used in schools, offices, hospitals and homes.

-Maintenance & Certification Requirements
+Maintenance & Certification

-The legal requirements for servicing a building's existing dry chemical fire extinguishers in Chicago are detailed below.
 We track and monitor the required service dates for our clients' fire extinguishers.
 When servicing is due, we pro-actively contact the client to schedule a convenient time for our technician to visit the property and perform the required servicing.

 - Visual Examination: performed on the entire unit, carefully inspecting for dents, rust, corrosion, pitting or other shell damage.